Today's Articles

 In 2014, Bradford created a large-scale work for the Tom Bradley International Terminal at the Los Angeles International Airport titled "Bell Tower ."In 2015, he unveiled Elgin Gardens, a special commission for 1221 Avenue of the Americas at Rockefeller Center, New York, NY.
 Also, in 2015, Bradford created Pull Painting 1, a site-specific wall drawing inspired by Sol LeWitt along a 60-foot wall in the Wadsworth Atheneum, as part of the museum's MATRIX 172 program.
 Bradford applied dense layers of vibrantly colored paper, paint, and rope for this.
 He sanded, peeled, stripped, and cut away from the wall to create the textured composition.

-He made Waterfall (2015) for Be Strong Boquan at Hauser & Wirth, 18th Street, New York the same year.
+He made Waterfall (2015) for Be Strong Boquan at Hauser & Wirth, 18th Street, New York, the same year.
 Waterfall comprises remnants of paper and rope peeled away from a pull painting, whose surface was built up by layering canvas with alternating sheets of billboard paper and rope.
 Through pulling string across the canvas, Bradford created long fibrous ribbons of colored paper that revealed the archaeology of its host.
-Also, Bradford made '150 Portrait Tone', a wall painting at the Los Angeles County Museum of Art.
+Bradford also made '150 Portrait Tone', a wall painting at the Los Angeles County Museum of Art.
 The mural features the text of the 911 call by Philando Castile's girlfriend, Diamond Reynolds.
 According to LACMA's website, 'The title, 150 Portrait Tone, refers to the name and color code of the pink acrylic used throughout the painting.
 Like the now-obsolete "flesh" crayon in the Crayola 64 box (renamed "peach" in 1962), the color "portrait tone" carries inherent assumptions about who, exactly, is being depicted.
 In the context of Bradford's painting, the title presents a sobering commentary on power and representation.'

 In November 2017, Bradford presented Pickett's Charge, a monumental cyclorama of paintings commissioned by the Smithsonian's Hirshhorn Museum and Sculpture Garden in Washington, D.C.
 It depicts Pickett's Charge, the climactic assault in the 1863 Battle of Gettysburg during the American Civil War.
 At 400 linear feet of wall space, the installation is Bradford's largest site-specific work to date.
 In October 2018, his image of Here, a mixed media on canvas work, was featured on the Order of Service for Princess Eugenie of York's wedding.

 The artwork was also displayed on the colorful sashes worn by the bridesmaids and pageboys at the wedding party.
 In December 2018, his commission was unveiled at the University of California, San Diego Stuart Collection.
 Entitled "WHAT HATH GOD WROUGHT," the 195-foot-tall work is the tallest structure on the campus and takes the powerful influence of technology on communication as its point of departure.
 Before the inaugural Los Angeles edition of the Frieze Art Fair in January 2019, Bradford had created a unique image of a police body camera entitled "Life-Size."
-Proceeds from sales of this limited-edition print series went directly to Agnes Gund's Art for Justice Fund to help support greater career opportunities for people transitioning back home from prison.
-Since the Fund's establishment, Bradford was the first artist to directly support the organization with proceeds from selling his artwork, and the initiative raised more than $1 million.

 To be an Artist